bclinkinbeard/Georgia/report.md

 Student academic growth is a topic that almost everyone thinks they understand.
 Growth and change are familiar concepts to all parents, especially as they relate to increases in the height and weight of children.
-However, when details about a student academic "growth model" emerge reactions often range from general confusion to
+However, when details about the "growth model" emerge reactions often range from general confusion to
 frustration: __Why does something so simple have to be made so complicated?__ In reality, student academic growth is slightly more complicated than most people think but much less complicated than much of what's written about it would lead one to believe.
 A simple 5th grade story problem helps to illustrate this point.